Depression and Bipolar Disorder

 Cost: Free, however advance registration is required.
 Register by calling Susan Wonnacott at 734-764-0250, or register online.

 Due to space limitations, priority is given to families and patients currently being seen in the U-M Depression Center and U-M Department of Psychiatry.
 All adolescent and adult family members are welcome to attend.

-These three groups offer opportunities to share ideas for coping, link with community resources, develop a support network, learn about depression and bipolar illness, and discuss issues of stigma.
+These two groups offer opportunities to share ideas for coping, link with community resources, develop a support network, learn about depression and bipolar illness, and discuss issues of stigma.